-Cabinet Member for Education (ar nd SEND) Role Purpose Cabinet Member for Education (and SEND) To provide clear political leadership both within and outside the County Council to help advance the County Council's outcomes through the priority of improving education and training so that lifelong learning offers everyone the opportunity to succeed.
-Creating effective internal and external relationships with the organisations listed below to help advance the outcomes.
-To be accountable for the development and delivery of the strategies listed below and ensuring that those strategies are able to meet the outcomes required by the Council and Cabinet.
+Cabinet Member for Education (ar d SEND) Role Purpose To provide clear political leadershi County Council to help advance th through the priority of improving e lifelong learning offers everyone th Creating effective internal and ext organisations listed below to help To be accountable for the develop strategies listed below and ensurin able to meet the outcomes require Cabinet.
+Being accountable for the commissi below and to ensure that financial performance in those areas meets Strategic Plan, Business Plan and the Being accountable for the delivery projects/programmes listed below delivered on time and budget and Strategic Plan, Business Plan and the Being the Council's main represent Board.
 Being accountable for the commissioning/service areas listed below and to ensure that financial and operational performance in those areas meets the requirements of the Strategic Plan, Business Plan and the MTFS.
 Being accountable for the delivery of the key projects/programmes listed below and to ensure that these are delivered on time and budget and meet the requirements of the Strategic Plan, Business Plan and the MTFS.
 Being the Council's main representative on the Education Trust Board.
 To be a member of the Children's Improvement Board.
 To attend the Schools Forum.
-Key External Relationships Key Internal This portfolio includes Special Educati Department for Education Ofsted National Careers Service Skills Funding Agency Education Funding Agency Department for Business Innovation and Skills Local Enterprise Partnership and the Staffordshire Education and Skills Partnership Trust Schools Private &amp; Voluntary sector education providers Entrust [attainment and improvement] Regional Schools Commissioner Further Education Colleges Universities Cabinet Member for Relationships Director for Economy, Infrastructure and Skills Home to School Transport Policy Children and Young People Cabinet Member for Economy and Skills Appropriate Shadow Cabinet Member/s Appropriate scrutiny committee/s Responsibilities Education and Skills Strategy
+Key External Relationships Key Internal Relationships Department for Education Ofsted National Careers Service Skills Funding Agency Education Funding Agency Department for Business Innovation and Skills Director for Children and Families Director for Economy, Infrastructure and Skills Local Enterprise Partnership and the Staffordshire Education and Skills Partnership Trust Schools Private &amp; Voluntary sector education providers Entrust [attainment and improvement] Regional Schools Commissioner Further Education Colleges Universities Cabinet Member for Children and Young People Cabinet Member for Economy and Skills Appropriate Shadow Strategic Responsibilities Home to School Transport Policy Education and Skills Strategy Cabinet Member/s Appropriate scrutiny committee/s